hallengray/agentic-project-management/templates/ad-hoc/infrastructure_setup_agent.md

 2. Identify tech stack from user description
 3. Reference MCP Server Decision Matrix to suggest servers
 4. Check for existing config files
+5. **Ask about payment requirements:**

+   **Payment Provider Detection:**

+   Does this project require payment processing? (yes/no)

+   If yes, which payment provider?
+   - Stripe (recommended for most use cases)
+   - PayPal (international, familiar to users)
+   - Square (POS systems, restaurants)
+   - Paddle (SaaS subscriptions, handles tax)
+   - Lemon Squeezy (digital products)
+   - Other: [specify]

+   Payment use cases:
+   - One-time payments
+   - Subscriptions
+   - Marketplace (split payments)
+   - POS/in-person

-5. Present recommendations using this format:
+6. Present recommendations using this format:

 **Recommendation Template:**
 Based on your [tech stack], I recommend: